PasqualeAuriemma/Language-Understanding-CNTK-MMLSPARK-/README.md

 # BiLSTM_MMLSPARK
 I want to integrate CNTK with spark using mmlspark.
-For this project i have used a RNN network, precisely a Bilateral LSTM network.
-I refer this notebook:
+In this project I have used a RNN network, precisely a Bilateral LSTM network and I refer this notebook to fetch the model:

 https://github.com/Microsoft/CNTK/blob/master/Tutorials/CNTK_202_Language_Understanding.ipynb

-where i have taken the code and the model.
-Then I have integrate mmlspark function to get same output than normal CNTK evaluation.
+I have integrate mmlspark function in this notebook to get same output than normal CNTK evaluation.

 To run this code with mmlspark:

 spark-submit --packages Azure:mmlspark:0.10 cntk_mmlspark_BiLSTM.py

-or for normal CNTK:
+or with normal CNTK:

 python cntk_BiLSTM.py